As we stagger out the exit, let’s not look back on 2017. It’s done; we survived.

 When we’re young, we’re usually in some kind of club.
 The Goonies, Mean Girls, the kids in Stranger Things – these are all clubs (cliques, gangs, whatever).
 We need that stuff, but as we get older, it doesn’t happen with the ease it did when we were kids.
 We’re too busy or professional or we have some idiotic notion that we’re supposed to be independent.
 You might be lucky enough to be in a club on account of some hobby or professional connection or church group or other collective – but if you’re not, you might want to think about finding one.
 We’re social critters.

 How about a book club?
 These can be tricky, because they can be extraordinarily flimsy.
 You might need a premise beyond just reading random books.
-For example, there are a few groups focused on working their way through the famous David Bowie 100 Books reading list (in fact, we should have an interview with one of them up in the next week or so).
+For example, there are a few groups focused on working their way through the famous David Bowie 100 Books reading list (in fact, we happen to have an interview with one of them riiiight here).
 There’s bound to be a little more cohesion in a group that exists for a purpose and has something important in common: like David Bowie.
+We got a few clubs you could check out; here’s our first slate of offerings.)
 What about an Afrofuturist Book Club?
 Forgotten poets?
 Gothic Romances?
 Victoriana – you could have tea, and it could be a whole thing.
 You could even do field trips.
 Think about it.
 Maybe start with 2 or 3 like-mindeds, then invite the noobs with scientist parents who just moved here from Africa.

 Okay, deep breath, we get to start fresh now.